 Aside from the analysis of benefit versus side effects, some people feel awkward, ashamed or self-critical about the prospect of taking a medication.
-This can come from numerous issues, including family culture around medication, views of one’s identity or for no great reason at all.
+This can come from numerous issues.
+These can include family culture around medication, views of one’s identity or for no great reason at all.
 It is important to have good discussions with your provider around these issues.
-Taking a medication for depression is a big deal and carries with it many things to talk about.
+Taking medication for depression is a big deal and carries with it many things to talk about.
 The choice is ultimately voluntary and can be a good opportunity for reflection around such issues as health, vulnerability, and self-concept.

 The treatment approach through CeDAR involves multiple layers.
-These include medication options, family support, individual and group counseling, and exercise and physiologic healing.
+Medication options, family support, individual and group counseling, and exercise and physiologic healing are all included.
 Many people find healing from a few different avenues and it is important to explore these avenues available to you.
 Clinical research, such as the review study mentioned above, also helps us make effective treatment decisions with the best information available.

 If you or a family member are struggling with depression, it can be worthwhile to have a very detailed discussion with your treatment provider.
 This helps you walk through which decision is ideal for you.
 Should you take an antidepressant medication or not?
 Using clinical research and thoughtfulness, we can help each patient come to sensible decisions around their healthcare needs.